 In 2017, the Sig Sauer P320 won the United States Army’s XM17 Modular Handgun System Competition and earned the company a $580 million contract.

-Before the competition, many people believed that Glock would win because of their notoriety and past performances, but the judges of the competition found the Sig Sauer a better weapon overall.
+Before the competition, many people believed that Glock would win because of the notoriety their striker-fired pistols carry and past performances, but the judges of the competition found the Sig Sauer a better weapon overall.

-To beat the Glock, the Sig Sauer P320 had to be something special, and those at Sig Sauer worked hard to do just that.
+To beat the Glock, Sig Sauer P320 had to be something special, and those at Sig Sauer worked hard to do just that.
+They didn’t just change the design of the trigger guard, they created an effective new weapon.

 The military decided that the lack of modularity of the M9 meant it had to be replaced.
-Having a modular handgun means that if the frame gets damaged and needs to be replaced or someone prefers a different grip, operator can replace these parts in the field without replacing the entire weapon.
+Having a modular handgun means that if the frame gets damaged and needs to be replaced or someone prefers a different grip module, an operator can replace these parts in the field without replacing the entire weapon.

 The overall build cost of the Sig Sauer was also much less than the Glock, with a total initial contract savings of over $100 million.